gabridome/docs/bitcoinclients.md

 A full validating node when receives the transaction performs the security checks necessary to veriy that the transaction involves sound money before putting it in the [mempool] and relaying it to the rest of the network.

+* Is the signature on the transaction valid? (power of spend)
+* are money created into/during the transaction? (accounting check)
+* Are the funds being spent existent and unspent before? (double spend check)

+This last check requires is the one requiring a legit copy of UTXO set.

 A wallet which is integrated with a full validating node have the maximum security and truslessness because it relies on the global informations of the Bitcoin economy